stephaneAG/USBHostShield/README.md

 Last but not least ( just in case ), the lib/code I reference was available since 2013, so no excuse on this, sorry ;) ..

+R: the author is a ```Robotics Engineer with experience ranging from Robotics Research at UPenn, Teaching at MIT, and Automated Manufacturing Engineering at United Technologies, who writes technical tutorials that anyone can follow and provides tips and tricks to help engineers grow their careers, and who has authored over 100 pieces of unique content on this site```, from what we can red on the tutorial's page ...

 ### paying for crappy stuff & then raging in a comment, my way

 Here's the link to the tutorial claiming to allow controlling an Arduino via a bluetooth keyboard BUT instead showing how to send keystrokes from a computer's keyboard to an Arduino via bluetooth serial connection ( SPP ):